sanderaernouts/blog/_posts/2019-11-12-autogenerate-typescript-api-client-with-nswag.md

 }
 ```

-Now build the `Client.Typescript` project to generate the clients and contracts.
-All that is left to do is to package your `Client.Typescript` project as an NPM package and share it with the users of your API.
-Having the `Client.Typescript` project in the same solution as your aspnetcore API allows you to automatically build and publish up to date clients for your API.
+Now build the `Api` project to generate the clients and contracts and the build your `Client` project.
+All that is left to do is to package your `Client` project as a NuGet package and share it with the users of your API.
+Having the `Client` project in the same solution as your aspnetcore API allows you to automatically build and publish up to date clients for your API.

 A fully [working example][5] is available on GitHub.
 If you encounter issues with this example create an issue on that repository or leave a comment here.

+Want to generate a C# client, check out this [post](./autogenerate-csharp-api-client-with-nswag)

+*NOTE 1: There is no need to put the generated Typescript code into a `.csproj`.
+I merely did that here so that both the C# and Typescript examples look similar.
+If you, for example, serve an Angular app from your ASP.Net Core application you can can generate the Typescript client inside the angular project instead so that you have fully typed access to your API.*

+*NOTE 2: I used to do this the other way around, meaning that the `Client` project contained the NSwag MSBuild target.
+This caused quite some build errors when concurrently building because the `Client` project had an implicit dependency on the `Api` project.
+So I decided to swap it around and make the `Api` project generate the code into the `Client` project instead.*

+Theoretically the generated code can get out of sync when the `Client` project builds before the `Api` project.
+But, to generated a changed client you will always have to modify the `Api` project first to add or modify some `Controller`.
+So as soon as you compile those changes the `Client` project will be updated.
+In short, this should never happen in practice.
+There is an MSBuild "trick" to ensure the correct build order without adding an assembly reference to the `Api` project but as said, you shouldn't need that. *

 ## Credits